 That is why you see luscious pulled pork cooked in a true Asian style.
 It is served with zesty pickled vegetables but also with very French favourites like bread and mayonnaise.

 The pulled pork itself freezes beautifully, and it is just as delicious as leftovers as it is freshly cooked.
+If freezing, let it cool completely then place in the freezer in an airtight container for as long as 3 months.
+Or keep leftovers in the fridge for 4-5 days.

-However the carrot, zucchini and radish slaw needs to be finished on the same day as it gets too watery and doesn’t keep well.
+The carrot, zucchini and radish slaw needs to be finished on the same day as it gets too watery and doesn’t keep well.

-More Asian recipes to inspire you:
+More Asian recipes to inspire you

 - Asian Salmon with Carrot and Cucumber Slaw